BosiC0015/journal/README.md

 ## Ports

 * React front-end is running on port 3000
-* Express back-end is running on port 3001 (or any other)
+* Express back-end is running on port 3001

 <!-- ## Cors